And I am yet to meet them all.

 I lodge in the chamber of the man who would have all believe he knows his letters.
 He likes to sit alone of an evening to sup his ale and eat his pie (of which I have a share).

-While he eats and drinks he turns the pages of a book, though there is none but me to see this comedy.
 What a waste of waxen candles.
 He has a great store of stubs that he must have stole when my lady Moll and all were here.

 Of a morn, I visit the kitchen to see what I may beg.